 Onto the most important question, will a private plate affect your car insurance?
 Well, the short answer is probably not.
 A private number plate is not seen as a modification to the vehicle and so it shouldn’t add any extras costs to your insurance as noted at San Angelo Insurance website.

-However, it is important to inform your insurance company if you decide to buy a private number plate because if not, your insurance may not be valid as they have your vehicle listed under a different registration.
+However, as instructed by professionals at BestCarInsuranceWsa, it is important to inform your insurance company if you decide to buy a private number plate because if not, your insurance may not be valid as they have your vehicle listed under a different registration.
 Additionally, you should request a letter of no interest from your insurance company.
 This means that if your vehicle is stolen along with your number plate, you can request to keep your private registration.
 Otherwise, if the registration number is of value, the insurance company may want to keep it as if they have paid out for the insurance, they are technically the new owners of the registration.
 And of course, if you haven’t availed a car insurance yet, you can swiftly calculate it with the utilization of online tools such as the one on this website.

 As long as you inform your insurer and request a letter of no interest, the company should not charge any more for having a private number plate.
+If you’re thinking about driving in the Netherlands, it’s essential you stay on the right side of the law.
+Car insurance in the Netherlands is mandatory for all drivers, remember that there are many Car Insurance Netherlands providers and types to choose from when picking a policy.